I have been asked for a schedule for draping in the context of a tip on steep straight sided drapes.

 I have usually done this kind of draping in top fired electric kilns where the elements are about 250mm above the shelf, and about 120mm apart.
 In the case of a 6mm thick piece about three times the size of the support area, I use 50C/hr as my starting point.
 This is one third of my usual rate of temperature rise.
 However you must watch to see what is happening, so that you can make adjustments.
 You should observe at each of the soaks, so you know how the glass is behaving.
 It will also help you to pinpoint the temperature range or rate of advance that may be leading to any breakages.

 On steep slumps, the temptation is to use a high temperature to complete the drape.
 This is a mistake as the glass will be more heavily marked and tends toward excessive stretching and thinning.
 What you really need is a slow rate of advance to a relatively low temperature.
 If you normally slump at about 677C, then you want to do this steep, straight sided drape at 630C or less.
-It will need a long soak - maybe 5 - 7 hours.
+It will need a long soak - maybe up to an hour.
 It will also need frequent observation to determine how the drape is progressing.
 So plan the time to make yourself available during this forming soak.

 Annealing is done as normal, since the mould and glass are more closely together and will cool at the same rate.